bemit/satellite-app/README.md

     - with value `prod` it is assumed in the App (not the framework) that it is in production
     - use `$_ENV['env'] === 'prod'` to check for production
     - for dev-error pages: add var `dev.editor` with one value of `PrettyPageHandler::EDITOR_*` to link `whoops` "open file" with IDE
-- `/config/config.php` - meta config
+- `/config/config.php` - main config
+    - configures which other config files are included
+    - aggregates and caches the config for production usage
 - `/config/dependencies.php` - definitions for PHP-DI
 - `/config/events.php` - define app components flow
 - `/config/pipeline.php` - setup PSR middlewares and pipeline